What is a spinal cord injury?

 A woman holds a spine model while explaining to a seated man.
 Another woman sits nearby, taking notes on a clipboard.
 Shelves with medical charts and posters are in the background.

-Spinal cord injuries result from a range of traumatic events or medical conditions.
-Understanding the common causes and risk factors can help in prevention and in recognizing the challenges you may face.
+Spinal cord injuries can be caused by traumatic events or medical conditions.
+Knowing the common causes and risk factors helps with both prevention and understanding potential challenges.

 • Falls